 Grade III: These are buildings of particular importance and of more than special interest

-Under no circumstances should any attempt to survey and to install PVC-U frame products within these three categories.
+Under no circumstances should anyone attempt to survey and to install PVC-U frame products within these three categories.
 Surveyors should be aware that every part of the building (including new extensions) and any area / item within the boundary are listed.

-The current criteria for LISTED BUILDINGS includes:
+The current criteria for LISTED BUILDINGS include: